HadiSormeyli/MarketYaab/README.md

 📧 Email: mohammadhadisormeyli@gmail.com<br/>
 Feel free to reach out to me via email or connect with me.
 I'm always open to collaboration and networking opportunities!

+* Play MVI with Kotlin Coroutines Flow.
+* Clean Architecture, Functional programming.
+* Using Koin for DI.
+* Utilizes Jetpack Compose to deliver a modern, high-quality UI design for an enhanced user experience.
+* Offers both light and night themes.

 # MVI pattern
 This pattern was specified by André Medeiros (Staltz) for a JavaScript framework he has written called cycle.js.
 From a theoretical (and mathematical) point of view we could describe Model-View-Intent as follows:
 <p align="center">